redbadger/crux/docs/src/part-2/shell/react.md

 The `useRef` holds the `Core` across renders. `coreRef.current` points at the same instance every time the function runs; assigning once inside the init effect locks it in.

 The init `useEffect` has an empty dep array, which React reads as "run on mount, once".
-It calls `init_core()` to download and instantiate the WASM module, constructs the `Core`, then fires `Event::Start` to kick off the lifecycle.
+It awaits the WASM module's `initialized` promise, then constructs the `Core` and fires `Event::Start` to kick off the lifecycle.
 The `initialized.current` guard is belt-and-braces for StrictMode (on by default in Next.js), which double-invokes effects in development to surface resource-leak bugs.

 The `dispatch` callback is wrapped in `useCallback(_, [])` so its reference is stable.
 Consumers of `useDispatch()` get the same function every render, which matters when passing it into handlers — otherwise every view update would invalidate every handler and trigger spurious re-renders of memoised children.